Nix0123/Simple_Employee_Managment_App/README.md

-# PLEASE READ READ.MD IN CODE FORMATE FOR BETTER UNDERSTANDING
+# PLEASE READ READ.MD IN CODE FORMAT FOR BETTER UNDERSTANDING

 This project was for a learning concept which implemented "Enterprise Java Application" with Maven, Hibernate, Servlet and DAO files.